Azure/ResourceModules/modules/container-registry/registry/cache-rules/README.md

 ### Parameter: `name`

 The name of the cache rule.
 Will be dereived from the source repository name if not defined.

 - Required: No
 - Type: string
 - Default: `[replace(replace(parameters('sourceRepository'), '/', '-'), '.', '-')]`

-### Parameter: `registryName`

-The name of the parent registry.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

-### Parameter: `sourceRepository`

-Source repository pulled from upstream.
-- Required: Yes
-- Type: string

 ### Parameter: `targetRepository`

 Target repository specified in docker pull command.
 E.g.: docker pull myregistry.azurecr.io/{targetRepository}:{tag}.

 - Required: No
 - Type: string
 - Default: `[parameters('sourceRepository')]`